Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Introduction

-As an alternative to specifying a joint probability model for the observed and latent variables associated with the areal units based on the assumed NUG directly, we propose using the NUG as a template for the structural dependencies that exist between the areal units.
-From the NUG we derive a collection of \textit{directed acyclic graphs} (DAGs) which is used to specify probability distributions, \textit{directed graphical models} (DGMs), that together capture the spatial dependence between random variables associated with the areal units.\footnote{Directed graphical models are also called Bayesian networks in older literature, a name we dislike as there is nothing inherently Bayesian about a directed graphical model.} The main advantage of a DGM is the straightforward factorization of the probability distribution into conditional distributions, which leads to quick computational evaluation of a DGM (Section~\ref{sec:priors}).
-Let $\Dcal(\N) = \{\D_1, \dots, \D_k\}$ be a set of DAGs which honor the structural dependencies of the NUG, $\N$, where $\N$ and $\D$ define the structure of a NUG and DAG, respectively, through a set of vertices and edges; we give formal definitions of $\N$ and $\D$ in Section~\ref{sec:nug_as_template}.
-In order to formally describe how a DAG can be derived from a template NUG which honors the topology of the NUG, we define the notion of \textit{compatibility} in Section~\ref{sec:compatibility}.
+As an alternative to specifying a joint probability model for the observed and latent variables associated with the areal units based on the assumed NUG directly, we propose using the NUG as a template for the dependencies that exist between the areal units.
+From the NUG, we derive a collection of \textit{directed acyclic graphs} (DAGs) which is used to specify probability distributions, \textit{directed graphical models} (DGMs), that together capture the spatial dependence between random variables associated with the areal units.
+Directed graphical models are also called Bayesian networks in older literature, a name we dislike as there is nothing inherently Bayesian about a directed graphical model.
+The main advantage of a DGM is the straightforward factorization of the probability distribution into conditional distributions, which leads to quick computational evaluation of a DGM (Section~\ref{sec:priors}).
+Let $\Dcal(\N) = \{\D_1, \dots, \D_L\}$ be a set of DAGs which honor the dependencies of the NUG, $\N$, where $L$ equals the cardinality of the set and $\N$ and $\D$ define the structure of a NUG and DAG, respectively, through a set of vertices and edges; we give formal definitions of $\N$ and $\D$ in Section~\ref{sec:nug_as_template}.
+In order to formally describe how a DAG can be derived from a template NUG which honors the topology of the NUG, we define the notion of \textit{weak compatibility} in Section~\ref{sec:weak_compatibility}.
+In Section~\ref{sec:strong_compatibility}, we provide a more robust definition of compatibility, which also ensures fidelity of the DAG to the conditional independence relationships of the NUG.
+Specific classes of DAGs that can be used in the mixture are given in Section~\ref{sec:st} (spanning trees) and Appendix~\ref{ap:classes_of_dags} (acyclic orientation and rooted graphs).
 Given the set of DAGs, $\Dcal$, and a DGM for $\z$, written as $p(\z|\D,\xibf)$, that depends on the structure of the DAG and parameters $\xibf$, we specify the prior on $\z$ as

 a \textit{mixture of directed graphical models} (MDGM), where the mixture weights are given implicity by the prior over the collection of DAGs, $p(\D)$ for $\D\in\Dcal$.
-Given the latent $\z$, we model each $y_{ij}$ as conditionally independent Bernoulli variables,
+Given the latent $\z$, we model each $y_{ij}$ as conditionally independent Bernoulli random variables,